JuliaClimate/MeshArrays.jl/docs/src/index.md

 GridVariables=GCMGridLoad(GCMGridSpec("LLC90"))
 ```

 would download and use a pre-defined global ocean grid, from the `MITgcm` community, to run the same example with a proper representation of scale factors and continents.

-The [JuliaCon-2018 presentation](https://youtu.be/RDxAy_zSUvg) relied on similar examples available as two `Jupyter notebooks` in [this other repo](https://github.com/gaelforget/JuliaCon2018Notebooks.git).
-For plotting directions, see the help section (`?MeshArrays.demo2`).
-Additional demo functions are also provided with the package (e.g., `MeshArrays.demo1`, `MeshArrays.demo3`).
+For directions to plot results, see the help section of `demo2` (`?MeshArrays.demo2`).